jeanmathieupotvin/magic/README.md

 - `PATH_FILE_SCRYFALL_ARCHIVE`: relative path to a
 [Scryfall Archive JSON file](https://scryfall.com/settings/archive).
-- `PATH_FILE_COLLECTION`: relative path to a CSV file that describes the union of all collections.
+- `PATH_FILE_COLLECTION`: relative path to a CSV file that is the union of all collections.
 - `PATH_FILE_COLLECTIONS_INDEX`: relative path to a JSON file that contains a single array of Collection objects.
-- `PATH_DIR_PRICES`: relative path to a subdirectory that contains all CSV files of statistics on collections' daily prices.
+- `PATH_DIR_PRICES`: relative path to a subdirectory that contains all CSV files of statistics on collections' daily USD prices.
-- `PATH_DIR_COLLECTIONS`: relative path to a subdirectory that contains all CSV files of collections fetched from Scryfall.
+- `PATH_DIR_COLLECTIONS`: relative path to a subdirectory that contains all collections' CSV files fetched from Scryfall.

 # Setup and conventions on Scryfall